Skip to content

 Lapsed Appropriations

 This amount represents unexpended legislative appropriations according to the General Appropriations Act and from other special appropriations returned to the state.
-Current fiscal year appropriations normally should not be lapsed until the following fiscal year.
+Current fiscal year appropriations normally must not be lapsed until the following fiscal year.
 This amount must agree with the appropriation activity in USAS (62 screen) as of Aug.
 31 of each fiscal year.
 Lapses must not be backdated after Aug.
 31, 20CY.

-See Legislative Budget Board (LBB).
+LBB – Legislative Budget Board

-See Leveraging Educational Assistance Partnership Program (LEAP).
+LEAP – Leveraging Educational Assistance Partnership Program

 Lease